SICP

 and polar

-system as well, since they internally perform differing calculations.
-Additionally, generic operations for all the more advanced mathematic operations (such as sine or arctangent) must be implmented.
-Thanks to the raise operation, the last set only needs to be defined for the reals, since values of other types will just be raised as necessary.
+system as well, since internally they perform differing calculations.
+Additionally, generic operations for several more advanced mathematic operations (such as sine or arctangent) must be implemented.
+Thanks to the raise operation, those only need to be defined for the Reals, since values of other types will just be raised as necessary.
+It is a long list of changes, but mostly involves just substitution of the procedure names.

-The only other change made is when dropping a complex value.
-In order to check the drop properly, the value must be forced to be of real type.
-To handle that, a to-scheme-number
+The other big change is how to handle dropping a Complex value.
+In order to check the drop properly, the value must be forced to be of Real type.
+To handle that, I added a to-scheme-number

-is added that returns the ‘ordinary’ Scheme value for something of generic type.
-This is required since the constructor for the lower types still expect those values as arguments.
-This change would no longer be required if the constructor were altered to accept generic arithmetic values as well.
-As it happens, it would still actually work without this operation, but only because ordinary Scheme values are incorporated into the system.
+that returns the ‘ordinary’ Scheme value for something of generic type.
+This is required since the constructors for the lower types still expect Scheme values as arguments.
+This change would no longer be required if the constructors were altered to accept generic arithmetic values as well, or by using coercion to force a Real result from other types.